MichelangeloSaveriano/sds2-hw2/README.md

-# sds2-hw1
+# sds2-hw2
-This project has been done as first HW for the "Statistical Methods in Data Science II" course.
+This project has been done as second HW for the "Statistical Methods in Data Science II" course.